 Don’t “keyword stuff” a page, just putting in lists of words.
 But use them naturally in your writing.
 For example, “Our new parent support group meets once a week.
 New mothers and fathers attend with their infants and share their challenges, getting advice and support from other new families about managing life with a newborn.
 It’s a fabulous opportunity to connect with a community of moms, dads, and babies.”

 Use layman’s terms too.
 Remember people may not know the technical terms.
 So, don’t just call yourself a lactation consultant.
 Also say on your page words like “breastfeeding support”, “advice for the nursing mother” and so on.

 Some people choose to include that word somehow somewhere on their site.
 Even if it’s something as simple as having a FAQ page that asks “Is this a Lamaze class?” or “Do you use Montessori materials?”
-Or “Why is play-based better for academic readiness than an academic preschool?”
+Or “Why is play-based better for school readiness than an academic preschool?”
 And then answering those questions fairly.